British royal family: Titles and surnames

 The monarch's children and grandchildren (if they are children of the monarch's sons), and the children of the eldest son of the Prince of Wales, are automatically entitled to be known as prince or princess with the style His or Her Royal Highness (HRH).
 Peerages, often dukedoms, are bestowed upon most princes prior to marriage.
-Peter Phillips and Zara Tindall, children of the King's sister, Princess Anne, are, therefore, not prince and princess.
-Lady Louise Mountbatten-Windsor and James Mountbatten-Windsor, Earl of Wessex, though entitled to the styles "Princess Louise of Edinburgh" and "Prince James of Edinburgh", respectively, are not called prince and princess, as their parents, the Duke and Duchess of Edinburgh, wanted them to have more modest titles.
+Peter Phillips and Zara Tindall, children of the King's sister, Princess Anne, are, therefore not prince and princess.
+Lady Louise Windsor and James, Earl of Wessex, though entitled to the styles "Princess Louise of Edinburgh" and "Prince James of Edinburgh", respectively, are not called prince and princess, as their parents, the Duke and Duchess of Edinburgh, preferred them to have more modest titles.

 By tradition, wives of male members of the royal family share their husbands' title and style.
 Princesses by marriage do not have the title prefixed to their own name but to their husband's; for example, the wife of Prince Michael of Kent is Princess Michael of Kent.
 Sons of monarchs are customarily given dukedoms upon marriage, and these peerage titles pass to their eldest sons.

 Male-line descendants of King George V, including women until they marry, bear the surname Windsor.
 The surname of the male-line descendants of Queen Elizabeth II, except for women who marry, is Mountbatten-Windsor, reflecting the name taken by her Greek-born husband, Prince Philip, Duke of Edinburgh, upon his naturalisation.
 A surname is generally not needed by members of the royal family who are entitled to the titles of prince or princess and the style His or Her Royal Highness.
-Such individuals use surnames on official documents such as marriage registers, however.
+Such individuals use surnames on official documents, such as marriage registers, however.